Fast-Convergent Proximity Graphs for Approximate Nearest Neighbor Search: Alpha-Convergent Graph

 See an illustration of the property in Figure~\ref{fig:alpha_reducible}.
-Given any query $q$ satisfying $\dis(q, v^*)\le \tau$, Lemma~\ref{lmm:reducible} implies that a greedy routing starting at any vertex converges quickly to the exact NN of $q$: after each step, if the current hop vertex is not $v^*$, then the distance of the next hop vertex to $q$ is reduced by a factor of $\alpha$.
+Given any query $q$ satisfying $\dis(q, v^*)\le \tau$, Lemma~\ref{lmm:reducible} implies that greedy routing from any starting vertex quickly converges to the exact NN of $q$: at each step, if the current vertex is not $v^*$, then either the next hop reaches $v^*$ or the distance from the next vertex to $q$ decreases by an $\alpha$ factor.